Close

 The Nature of Jealousy in Children

 What is jealousy?
-It’s an emotion felt by everyone at one point or another, and is defined by Webster’s Dictionary as when someone is “hostile toward a rival or one believed to enjoy an advantage.”
+It’s a natural emotion felt by everyone at one point or another and is defined by Webster’s Dictionary as when someone is “hostile toward a rival or one believed to enjoy an advantage.”

 What Causes a Child To Be Jealous?
 Is Parental Affection Alone the Reason?